JK-A2023/Sparta_DevOps_CICD/jenkins.md

 ### Why use it?

+- Integration.
+- Free
+- Open-source.

+How does this benefit a business?

+### Steps

 1. Start Jenkins
 2. Run the following where you have jenkins.war file:
    1. `java -jar jenkins.war`